h3rb/blindseye/README.md

 blindseye
 =========

-Blinds Eye MUD Client - A MU* client written for the seeing impaired that can be used by the non-seeing impaired.
+Blinds Eye MUD Client - A simple, powerful MU* client written for the seeing impaired that can be used by the non-seeing impaired.

 License: MIT